 What does the operation involve?

-Your gynaecologist will place a radio-frequency probe into your womb.
+Your gynaecologist will place a radiofrequency probe into your womb.
 They will expand a mesh from the probe in your womb.
-Your gynaecologist will check that your womb is intact and then pass radio-frequency energy through the mesh.
+Your gynaecologist will check that your womb is intact and then pass radiofrequency energy through the mesh.
 The radiofrequency energy will be delivered for about 90 seconds, thinning the lining of your womb.

 What complications can happen?